FIRST ARRIVAL

 Non-EU citizens staying in Croatia for more than 90 days are obliged to apply for the approval of the temporary stay for the purpose of studies (dozvola boravka) within 48 hours of their arrival.

-To apply for the permit you will need to submit the following documents at the Foreigners’ Office, Central Police Station (Odsjek za strance, Policijska uprva Zagrebačka) via email: zg.drzavljanstvo.stranci@mup.hr
+To apply for the permit, you will need to submit the following documents at the Foreigners’ Office, Central Police Station (Odsjek za strance, Policijska uprava zagrebačka) via email: zg.drzavljanstvo.stranci@mup.hr.
+Email with necessary documents should not exceed 20 MB.

 Cost of the permit (administrative fee)